citp/privacy-policy-historical/s/st/sti/stickyadstv.com.md

 Please note that you always have the right to request that we:

-  * provide you information about how we use your data;
+– provide you information about how we use your data;
-  * give you access to, and a copy of your personal data we hold in our systems;
+– give you access to, and a copy of your personal data we hold in our systems;
-  * stop contacting you;
+– stop contacting you;
-  * correct, update or delete your personal data in our records;
+– correct, update or delete your personal data in our records;
-  * stop using, and ensure that all third parties stop using, some or all of your personal data; or
+– stop using, and ensure that all third parties stop using, some or all of your personal data; or
-  * note any violations of the Privacy Policy.
+– note any violations of the Privacy Policy.

-If you would like us to change how we deal with your personal data, you can send us an email at [legalnotices@freewheel.tv](mailto:legalnotices@freewheel.tv) or write to us at: FreeWheel Media, Inc., 24th Floor, 275 Seventh Avenue, New York, NY 10001, Attn: Legal Counsel.
+If you would like us to change how we deal with your personal data, you can send us an email at [legalnotices@freewheel.tv](mailto:legalnotices@freewheel.tv) or write to us at: FreeWheel Media, Inc., 12th Floor, 1407 Broadway, New York, NY 10018, Attn: Legal Counsel.
 We will respond to your request within a reasonable timeframe.
 Please note that we will require that you validate your identity prior to processing your request.
 If we are unable to accept your request, we will provide you with our reasons.

 Please do not hesitate to contact us if you have any questions, comments or concerns about this Privacy Policy.
 To assist us in dealing with your request, please provide your full name and details of your query.